ISISNeutronMuon/MDANSE/Doc/pages/H_conv.rst

 For isotropic, disordered systems, the calculation results will be averaged over vectors with similar :math:`|Q|` and output as a function of :math:`|Q|`.
 Spherical averaging is most commonly applied, as many systems can be assumed to be fully isotropic.
+:ref:`qvectors-reference-SphericalLatticeQVectors` is normally used for calculating the quasielastic neutron scattering results in isotropic systems.

-This is equivalent to assuming that all the possible scattering geometries are possible, or rotating the simulated system to calculate the scattering results for different orientations of the system.
+Generating the vectors on a sphere is equivalent to assuming that all the possible scattering geometries are possible, or rotating the simulated system to calculate the scattering results for different orientations of the system.
 This allows to approximate the correct scattering